dlt-hub/dlt/docs/website/blog/2024-04-20-sdmx-source.md

 By engaging with the data engineering community and sharing strategies and insights on effective data integration, data engineers can continue to refine their practices and achieve better outcomes in their projects.

-Join the conversation and share your insights in our [Slack community](https://dlthub.com/community) or contribute directly to the growing list of [projects using us](https://github.com/dlt-hub/dlt/network/dependents).
-Your expertise can drive the continuous improvement of dlt, shaping it into a tool that not only meets current demands but also anticipates future needs in the data engineering field.
+Join the conversation and share your insights in our [Slack community](https://dlthub.com/community).